 Volatility, Growth and Financial Crises

-This research group belongs to the IWH Research Cluster Financial Stability and Regulation.
 Against the backdrop of the latest crisis, the link between financial instability and growth is of particular interest in countries with highly developed financial systems.
 Financial development may dampen volatility if real sector shocks dominate, but it may also enhance volatility if financial shocks dominate.
 Thus, occasional financial crises may correspond to stronger long-term growth.
 However, fundamental mispricing and bubbles on asset markets may also create a link between financial stability and growth working in the opposite direction.
 Mispricing hampers growth by promoting inefficient allocations.
-The goal of this group is to explore the relationship between finance and growth by disentangling the fundamental links between financial volatility and macroeconomic dynamics.
+The goal of this research group is to explore the relationship between finance and growth by disentangling the fundamental links between financial volatility and macroeconomic dynamics.
 Thus, this group will contribute to the literature on quantitative macroeconomic models as well as the literature on early-warning tools, strengthening the IWH’s competences in the fields of macroeconomic modelling, forecasting and policy analysis.

 IWH Data Project: Financial Stability Indicators in Europe

 Early-warning Models for Systemic Banking Crises

 German Research Foundation (DFG)

 01.2018 ‐ 12.2018

 International Monetary Policy Transmission